-The flavor would not be impacted by this switcharoo.
-Today we went with the full recipe and added ground beef.
+This switcharoo would not impact the flavor much.
+Today we went with the full recipe and added lean ground beef.

 What makes this recipe special for me is that it is truly homemade because there are no pre-mixed chili seasoning packets involved.
 I personally cut up the tomatoes that went into the recipe.

 I love using a chili kit on a busy weekday and have nothing against them but this didn’t take that much time to prep.